sp3c1/ordered-fast-lookup-map/README.md

 # Ordered Fast Lookup Map

-Map with order functionality, providing fast look ups and ordering in the same time wiht `O(n)` complexity.
+Map with order functionality, providing fast look ups and ordering in the same time with `O(n)` complexity.
 Newer TS implementation.
 DeepClones with typesafety.
 Customizable validator/marshaller and deepClone available.

 ## Installation